syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ### Filtering a Specific Column by Method

-You can filter the columns dynamically by using the `FilterByColumn` method.
+You can filter the columns dynamically by using the `FilterByColumnAsync` method.

 ```csharp
 @using Syncfusion.Blazor.Gantt